rambasnet/DevEnvSetup/Windows/README.md

 5. Once WSL is installed, you can click WSL desktop shortcut or search for WSL to run Ubuntu Bash Terminal

-6. Map F: drive to WSL Ubuntu file system
+6. How to Map F: drive to WSL Ubuntu file system

     ```bash
     mkdir -p /mnt/f